cosmos/governance/submitting.md

   "title": "Community Pool Spend",

-  "description": "This is the summary of the key information about this proposal",
+  "description": "This is the summary of the key information about this proposal.
+Include the URL to a PDF version of your full proposal.",

   "recipient": "cosmos1_hex_address",